MACS-Research-Lab/Transfer-Learning-for-BES-Energy-Forecasting/README.md

 ```

 1. Generate base models by running through create*base*{autoLSTM, LD, MLP}.ipynb for the cases you wish to observe
-2. Following the logic in `experiments/model_comparison.ipynb`, run through the code for the specific case to generate transfer results that populate `transfer_results.json`
+2. Following the logic in [`experiments/model_comparison.ipynb`](./experiments/model_comparison.ipynb), run through the code for the specific case to generate transfer results that populate [`transfer_results.json`](./results/result_data/transfer_results.json)
-3. To train and test all cases of transfers between building, run through `experiments/model_comparison.ipynb` to populate `transfer_results.json` (note that this is a slow process).
-Then run through `experiments/result_displays.ipynb` to generate comparative plots.
+3. To train and test all cases of transfers between building, run through [`experiments/model_comparison.ipynb`](./experiments/model_comparison.ipynb) to populate `transfer_results.json` (note that this is a slow process).
+Then run through [`transfer_results.json`](./results/result_data/transfer_results.json) to generate comparative plots.

 Methods 1, 2, and 3 from the paper are benchmarked in this manner.
-R-DANN methodology was run separately and included in this repository under the `dann-transfer` subfolder.
+R-DANN methodology was run separately and included in this repository under the [`r-dann`](./r-dann/) subfolder.

 ### **:open_file_folder: Directory Structure**: